compbiozurich/UZH-BIO392/course-material/2025-04-15__Feifei-Xia__Introduction-to-SNPs__BIO392-FS25_day6/README.md

 - **Ensembl Variant Browser**: https://www.ensembl.org

 ## 📌 **Tip**
-- Use the LocusZoom and population frequency features in Ensembl to explore regulatory impact and population distribution!
+- Use the LocusZoom in GWAS Catalog and population frequency features in Ensembl to explore regulatory impact and population distribution!
 - Refer to this link for guidance on the GWAS Catalog, https://www.ebi.ac.uk/training/online/courses/gwas-catalogue-exploring-snp-trait-associations/

 ## 🔍 Tasks